Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 According to reports, Fallon probably owns the Bored Ape #599.
 The NFT features an ape with cream fur, a sea captain’s cap, a navy-striped tee and heart sunglasses.
 He said that he bought his token through the crypto payments solution company Moonpay.

-Reports suggest that Fallon may have paid around USD 220,000 (INR 1 crore approx.) to acquire it.
+Reports suggest that Fallon may have paid around USD 220,000 to acquire it.

 Houses owned by Jimmy Fallon